UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

     hello_worlds$ git checkout master python/README.md

-If you've stopped the jekyll server, start it again with the command `bundle exec jekyll serve`.
+If you've stopped the Jekyll server, start it again with the command `bundle exec jekyll serve`.
 You can visit the python README file at [http://localhost:4000/python/README.md](http://localhost:4000/python/README.md).
 You'll just see the raw markdown file in the browser:

 ![Python README.md]({{ site.baseurl }}/images/github_pages_non_rubyist/python_readme_md.png)

-Now we'll modify *python/README.md* slightly so jekyll processes the file and serves it as an HTML page.
+Now we'll modify *python/README.md* slightly so Jekyll processes the file and serves it as an HTML page.
 Add two lines of triple dashes at the top of *python/README.md*:

     ---
     ---